apache/airflow/docs/apache-airflow/howto/dynamic-dag-generation.rst

     from airflow.decorators import dag, task

     configs = {
-        "config1": {
-            "message": "first DAG will receive this message" },
-        "config2": {
-            "message": "second DAG will receive this message" },
+        "config1": {"message": "first DAG will receive this message"}, "config2": {"message": "second DAG will receive this message"}, }
-    }

     for config_name, config in configs.items():